qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 How to add new safety mitigations?
 ==================================

-Identified faults without a mitigation (e.g. prevention, detection or mitigation) remain open and are tracked in the issue tracking system :need:`wp__issue_track_system` until they are resolved.
+Identified faults without a mitigation remain open and are tracked in the issue tracking system :need:`wp__issue_track_system` until they are resolved.
 A new safety mitigation could be needed e.g. if it can't be shown that the feature or component is completely deterministic and testable.
 In this case an additional safety mitigation is needed.